abildma/bonzi-buddy-terminal-assistant/README.md

 ![Screenshot from 2025-05-17 03-13-29](https://github.com/user-attachments/assets/1642d450-f816-4f99-af4e-34b1d2c5c7c6)

-## Disclaimer
+## About

 **This project is NOT affiliated with, endorsed by, or related to the original Bonzi Buddy software from the early 2000s.**

-This is an open-source terminal utility that helps correct command typos.
-Unlike the original Bonzi Buddy which was known for containing spyware/adware, this project:
+This is an open-source terminal utility that helps correct command typos and provides helpful assistance in your terminal.
+Key characteristics:
-- Is completely open-source so you can verify the code yourself
+- Completely open-source and transparent
-- Runs locally on your machine without sending any data externally
+- Runs locally on your machine without any external connections
-- Is solely focused on being a helpful terminal assistant
+- Designed to make your terminal experience more productive and enjoyable

-The name is used as a nostalgic reference only.
+The name is used as a nostalgic reference to bring a touch of friendly assistance to your command line.

 ## Features